 Think about the last time you decided to stick with a company, repurchase a product or even increase your planned spend.
 Can you isolate one single reason – one individual factor above any other – that drove your decision?
 Customer decisions are almost always made for a multitude of reasons, inclusive of the entire CX journey and preconceived expectations.Moreover, that purchase and your perception were likely influenced by a number of experiences engineered by the company behind the product – ranging from frontline sales, service rep behavior, information conveyed via the web, to in-store signage.
 All of us can point to experiences that dramatically impacted how we felt after time spent with a company, both good and bad.

-This is the next level of our contextual insights that we are excited to release with our new capability, “Conditional Categories”.
+This is the next level of our contextual insights that we are excited to release with our new capability, “Conditional Categories."
 With conditional categories, our customers are able to gain a greater understanding of the complexity of conversations by honing in on specific interactions between agents and customers.
-Once employed, this capability allows users to start measuring key sequences within conversations that profoundly change our understanding of the ‘why’ behind customer perception.Let us walk you through our approach and demonstrate our method of unlocking conversational context.
+Once employed, this capability allows users to start measuring key sequences within conversations that profoundly change our understanding of the "why" behind customer perception.Let us walk you through our approach and demonstrate our method of unlocking conversational context.
 We'd love to show you how it works in a live demo.